-Summer 2016 - 3 weekend classes met Fall 2016 - 4 weekend classes met Winter 2016 - 7 mini-term classes met Spring 2017 - 8 weekend classes met
+Fall, 2019 - 5 weekend classes met Winter, 2019 - 9 mini-term classes met Spring, 2020 - 4 weekend classes met Summer, 2020 - 5 weekend classes met

-Source of Documentation: Office of the Vice President for General Education and Technology Services
+Source of Documentation: Senior Vice President for Instruction/Provost

-Use of Assessment Results: Students do not respond well to voluntary surveys so that method of discovery was not successful.
-There is a continuing effort to offer classes in a variety of formats.
+Use of Assessment Results: There is a continuing effort to offer classes in a variety of formats.
 Actual enrollment is showing that online classes are most attractive in regard to variation.
 Instructors, who are qualified, are being encouraged to offer weekend classes as hybrid classes.